West Siberian Laika: History

 Laikas resemble those dogs that originally accompanied humans since prehistory worldwide, until they became replaced with lop-eared, specialized for certain style of hunting, cultured breeds.
 In large sparser populated parts of Russia, this process came at a later time and aboriginal Laika types still remain with hunters in remote northern and northeastern provinces of the country.

 Deforestation of land for agriculture and industrialization in later 19th-early 20th Centuries accelerated replacement of Laikas with other popular at the time dogs.
 Russian experts of the late 19th century distinguished dozens of varieties of aboriginal Laikas, each associated with a particular ethnic group of indigenous people of northeastern Europe and Siberia, but none of them had been considered as purebred and pedigreed.
 Russians tried to save some hunting Laikas from extinction by bringing them from different provincial parts of Russia in cities of European part of the country and breeding them pure.
 Starting from thirtieth and especially after WW II, they established four breeds as purebreds: the Karelo-Finnish Laika, the Russ-European Laika, the West Siberian Laika and the East Siberian Laika.
 They all are bark-pointing dogs and their hunting behavior is generally similar.
 All of them are descendants of aboriginal types of Laikas selectively sampled from large territories and lumped into the four breeds for breeding in kennels.
 Among all of them, the West Siberian Laika became most popular and by present time it is most numerous Laika far beyond its original range in Russia.

-thumb

 Appearance

 Laikas belong to northern primitive breeds retaining traits of their wild ancestor, the wolf, in the appearance and behavior.
-They are dogs with pointed muzzle, slightly rangy or nearly square body and often gray or gray mixed with red like in the wolf coat color predominate.
+They are dogs with pointed muzzles, slightly rangy or nearly square body and often gray or gray mixed with red like in the wolf coat color predominate.
 They are small to medium size pariah- type dogs.

 The West Siberian Laika is a medium to large size dog.
 Males are 22–24 in and females are 20–23 in at the shoulder.